-The Urchin Services Control utility, urchinctl, provides a means of starting and stopping the Urchin Scheduler and Urchin Webserver services.
+The Urchin Services Control utility, urchinctl, verifies the status of the Urchin Scheduler and Urchin Webserver services and allows you to start and stop them.
 On UNIX-type systems, urchinctl is typically called from one of the system's boot-time scripts to automatically start up or shut down Urchin services.

 The types of operations that urchinctl can perform are:

 - Verify status of Urchin6 Master and Slave Scheduler

 - Start, stop, or restart the scheduler or webserver (or both)

 - Start the webserver on an alternate port

 urchinctl is located in the bin directory of the Urchin distribution.

 urchinctl -h (prints usage message and exits) urchinctl -v (prints version and exits) urchinctl [-e] [-p port] [[-s] | [-w]] action